Prevent/Channel Referral Process via the National PREVENT Referral Form

 The Cheshire East Channel Panel

-The role of the Cheshire East Channel panel is to develop an appropriate support package to safeguard those at risk of being drawn into extremism based on an assessment of their vulnerability.
+The role of the Cheshire East Channel panel is to develop an appropriate support package to safeguard those who are susceptible of being drawn into extremism based on an assessment of their vulnerability.
 The panel is made up of a number of professionals with safeguarding experience from a variety of organisations and services including children and adults safeguarding, education, health, and Cheshire Police.

 If you are worried about someone being radicalised you can find more information and help on the Home Office website.